ept-team/equinor-ctf-2022/writeups/Educational/the npm package/README.md

 }
 ```

-All we have to to now is to use `fs` and `readFileSync` to get the file contents:
+All we have to do now is to use `fs` and `readFileSync` to get the file contents:

 ```
 {